 Girl Gang: empowered women empower women

-With 2018 being labeled as ‘Year of the Women’, female empowerment has become a major trend I’m here for it.
+With 2018 being labeled as ‘Year of the Women’, female empowerment has become a major trend and I’m here for it.
 Positive reinforcement through consistent images and representation of strong women can only be progressive.
 Girls aspiring to be ‘a boss’ and seeking empowerment.
 I want to know, how we define an empowered woman and how do we become one?

 Oprah once said “Truly successful powerful people want other people to be empowered” which to me is accurate if you are truly successful, confident and content you would want to see others shine and prosper.